-We started with, and are currently growing two of the most common hop varieties on the market: Cascade and Centennial.
-Both of these varieties can be found in a very large number of beers, are aggressive growers, and have a slight resistance to downy mildew.
+We started with, and are currently growing, two of the most common hop varieties on the market: Cascade and Centennial.
+Both of these varieties can be found in a very large number of beers, are aggressive growers, and have a slight resistance to downy and powdery mildews.

 Very successful and well-established American aroma hop developed by Oregon State University‘s breeding program in 1956 from Fuggle and Serebrianker (a Russian variety), but not released for cultivation until 1972.
 It has a flowery and spicy, citrus-like quality with a slight grapefruit characteristic.
 One of the “Three Cs” along with Centennial and Columbus. (source: Wikipedia)